 Consulting firm was mobilized on 5 May 2014.
 Inception workshop was held in July 2014.
 Baseline information for 9 LGUs was collected.
 Sub watershed maps for the three project sites were created and database generated.
 Information brochures in English and Tagalog were prepared for the 9 LGUs.
 Project website at www.ecotowninwatersheds.wordpress.com was updated with 2 News articles and photos.

 GHG inventory and vulnerability assessment in priority sectors was completed in September 2015.
 Priority climate actions were identified by December 2015.
 Climate change action plans for all 9 LGUs were prepared as of March 2016.
 LGUs submitted the prioritized climate actions.
-Pilot activities are in progress.
+Pilot activities were completed.
 14 knowledge products were prepared.
+Financial closure is expected by 31 March 2018.

 |Summary of Environmental and Social Aspects|